Definition of Manufacturing Overhead Allocated to Products

 Reasons for Allocating Manufacturing Overhead to Products

 - US GAAP and US income tax regulations require manufacturers to assign variable and fixed manufacturing costs to the products they manufacture so that the units in inventory follow full absorption costing.

 - Some companies set their products' selling prices based on their costs.
-In the long run, the products' selling prices must be large enough to cover all of a company's manufacturing costs (including the indirect manufacturing costs) plus the company's selling, general and administrative expenses and a profit for the company's owners.
+In the long run, the products' selling prices must be large enough to cover all of a company's manufacturing costs (including the variable and fixed indirect manufacturing costs) plus the company's selling, general and administrative expenses and interest expense plus a profit for the company's owners.